Things to Avoid While Purchasing a New Home

-Some new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller accepts their offer and the loan is approved.
-Until the keys are handed over, there still remain some hoops to jump through.
-We have given you a list of things below you will want to stay away from when waiting for your loan to close.
+Some new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller accepts their offer and the lender approves their loan.
+There are still a few major hurdles to jump before closing.
+We have given you a list of things below we suggest you stay away from when waiting for closing.